In Exercises 5–8, use the following two control charts that resul... | Channels for Pearson+

 Control Charts

 Control charts are graphical tools used to monitor the stability of a process over time.
 They display data points in time order and include control limits that indicate the expected variation in the process.
-If data points fall outside these limits, it suggests that the process may be out of control, prompting further investigation into potential causes of variation.
+In this context, the control charts for sample mean and range help assess whether the altimeter manufacturing process is in control and meets the FAA's error requirements.

 Recommended video: